rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

     CUSTOMER_ID   number); </copy>
     ````

- 4. Open a **new terminal window**.
-As the oracle user, execute write-load.sh.
+ 4. Open a **new Putty or ssh terminal window**.
+Once connected as the oracle user, execute the linux shell script write-load.sh.
 This shell script inserts rows into the SALES\_ORDERS table.
-It also queries a row count for number of rows in SALES\_ORDERS.
+It also queries the row count in SALES\_ORDERS.
      ````
     <copy>cd /home/oracle/labs/multitenant
     ./write-load.sh </copy>